Flag of New England: Design

 The flag of New England has two prominent symbols: a pine tree and red color.
 Other features, like the St. George's Cross, are not always displayed on the flag, but the pine almost always is.
 There is a blue ensign and a red ensign variant.
-In each, St. George's cross is in the canton, whose top left corner is defaced with an image of a pine.
+In each, Saint George's Cross is in the canton, whose top left corner is defaced with an image of a pine.
 Sometimes the blue ensign is defaced with six stars in a circle symbolizing the six states of New England.
 Another variant has a red ensign with an image of a pine tree over a white field in the canton, and contains no cross; which is commonly used by the New England Revolution Major League Soccer team.
 The red ensign was a common banner for other American colonies as well, but the addition of a pine tree distinguished the New England colonies from their neighbors.